Bartonian: Stratigraphic definition

 The Bartonian Stage was introduced by Swiss stratigrapher Karl Mayer-Eymar in 1857.
-The name derives from the coastal village Barton-on-Sea (part of New Milton) in southern England.
-The Barton Group, a lithostratigraphic unit from the south English Hampshire Basin, is of Bartonian age.
+The name derives from the Barton Group, a lithostratigraphic unit from the south English Hampshire Basin, which in turn derived its name from the local coastal village Barton-on-Sea (part of New Milton) in southern England.
 The distinction between group and stage was made in the second part of the 20th century, when stratigraphers saw the need to distinguish between litho- and chronostratigraphy.

 The base of the Bartonian is at the first appearance of the calcareous nanoplankton species Reticulofenestra reticulata.
 In 2009, an official reference profile (GSSP) for the base of the Bartonian had not yet been established.

 The top of the Bartonian Stage (the base of the Priabonian) is at the first appearance of calcareous nanoplankton species Chiasmolithus oamaruensis (which forms the base of nanoplankton biozone NP18).

 The Bartonian Stage overlaps part of the upper Robiacian European Land Mammal Mega Zone (it spans the Mammal Paleogene zone 16), the upper Uintan and Duchesnean North American Land Mammal Ages, part of the Divisaderan South American Land Mammal Age and is coeval with the Sharamururian Asian Land Mammal Age.

 The Auversian regional stage of France is coeval with the Bartonian and is therefore no longer used.